CircuitSoul/c4mund0n60/README.md

 ```
 ### Step 2 - Environment setup and install dependencies
 ##### Step 2.1 - ElasticSearch
-> **if you want a instance of elastic search, insert the url , user and pass in c4mund0n60/configuration/config.txt**
+> **if you want use a pre-deploy Elasticsearch instance, insert: url, user and pass in ./configuration/config.txt**
 >
 ```
 # ELASTIC